 Who should sign up?

 All organizations are free to enroll in the PCI Compliance program if they choose.
 When you sign up, you will designate a PCI Contact at your organization to be added to SecureTrust's system and continue the process.
 We recommend an IT Administrator or equivalent be selected as the primary account user, but anyone at your organization can be enrolled as the main point of contact, or added as SecureTrust users later.

 How to sign up

-Navigate to the Neon One Portal at app.neonsso.com and click the PCI Compliance menu.
+Navigate to the Neon One Portal at https://app.neonsso.com/, login, and select the PCI Compliance menu.

 To enroll in the program, designate a PCI Compliance Contact at your organization by providing their name, email address, and phone number.